|

 • Revenue taxes on lead, glass, paint, tea, paper

-• Created royal customs, raided merchant vessels, suspended NY Assembly
+• Created royal customs, raided merchants, suspended NY Assembly

 • Sparked independence movement in colonies and England